Story Refinement with AI

 [PASTE SCENE]

-Scene Assessment (Specific)
+Scene Evaluation (Specific)

 Get an assessment of the effectiveness of your scene according to various criteria.
 The example prompt lists several aspects of writing to assess.
 Tailor the list to suit your story and the aspects where you want to improve.